 Comic Book Workshop: 4-4:45 p.m.
 March 11.
 Kids 6-11 will learn how to write and draw their own comic book and graphic novel stories from author and artist Oliver Chin, and get free comics.
 Space is limited so advanced sign up is required.

 Book Buddies: 1-2 p.m.
 Wednesdays.
-A book buddy volunteer reader is in the library to read stories to children of
+A book buddy volunteer reader is in the library to read stories to children of all ages.

 Clayton Library Book Club: 7-9 p.m. the second Mondays, and open to anyone interested.
 On March 11, Sunny Solomon leads the discussion of "The Snow Child," by Eowyn Ivey.